 MINI Clubman review - MPG, CO2 and Running Costs

-Punchy performance and efficient engines make the Clubman an ideal family car, although residual values aren’t great
+Punchy performance and efficient engines make the Clubman an ideal family car, although there's no diesel engine

 The Clubman is around £3,000 more expensive than the five-door MINI hatchback, but it’s worth remembering that the Clubman is a rival for the VW Golf, so is priced to compete with a larger class of car.

-Most buyers are likely to go for the petrol Cooper or diesel Cooper D Clubman.
-With the petrol model returning up to 44.1mpg in claimed economy in the latest WLTP test, and the diesel managing up to 56.5mpg, they're cheap cars to run.
+Most buyers are likely to go for the petrol Cooper which returns up to 44.1mpg in the latest WLTP test, and emits 127g/km.

 An eight-speed auto adds an extra to the Clubman's price and has a marginal impact on economy, so if you’re doing a lot of urban driving it may be worth the extra outlay.
 It’s a particularly effective unit that’s smooth and boasts quick changes.